Program Requirements

 - Total Units Required: 27 units

-- At least 6 of the 21 units must be at the 4000 level
+- The remaining 6 units must be at the 4000 level

 - Grade Requirement: C– or above; Pass/No Pass grades do not count toward the major requirements